Part 5: Stress – the invisible saboteur of gut and immunity

 Micronutrients rebuild the cells.
 Herbs soothe the system.
 And suddenly, the immune orchestra can play its music again.

-EquiNatural’s Approach – Calm is a Nutrient
+EquiNatural’s approach – "calm" is a nutrient in itself

 Our C.A.R.E.
 Protocol includes tools for emotional and physiological resilience: